OpenBankingUK/read-write-vrp-docs-pub/profiles/vrp-profile.md

 ### Scopes

-A PISP can call VRP APIs using one of two scopes:
+A PISP can call VRP APIs using the `payments` scope.

-`vrp-consents:sweeping`: For VRP consents that are used for delivering a "sweeping" use-case.
-`vrp-consents:other`: For VRP consents that are used for delivering use-cases other than "sweeping" use-cases.

-This standard does not venture into defining the mechanism for assigning the appropriate scopes to PISPs.

 ### Grants Types